belchercd/InstaCam/README.md

 - Did a better job of utilizing my resources more.
 - Need to touch up more on segue and transitioning between differene view controllers.
 - Use of a profile and camera will come in handy for app project.
+- The images on the timeline are a greater size than they should, can cover over some of the layout.
+Had trouble with incorporating resize image method.
 ## License

 Copyright [2019] [Camryn Belcher]